 - Demonstrate selfless service (seva) and invite your kids to join in

 - Open door policy… be the house where friends come to and observe

 Danielle Radl is a mother, grandmother, elementary school teacher and yoga educator.
 She has written, directs and facilities a children’s yoga teacher training in Costa Rica each summer.
 Kids to Teens Yoga Teacher Training is a Yoga Alliance Registered Yoga School and Training for those who love children and want to guide them in the practices of yoga, mindfulness and meditation.
 Check out her website www.kidstoteenyoga.com, email her directly at firstname.lastname@example.org or call 310-999-2100 for more information.

-Danielle teaches elementary aged students yoga and mindfulness weekly, adult yoga classes and teacher trainings at Yoga West Los Angeles.
+Danielle teaches elementary aged students yoga and mindfulness daily in her classroom, adult yoga classes and teacher trainings at Yoga West Los Angeles.